mikeizbicki/cmc-csci040/project_03_docchat/README.md

             1. Modify the `repl` function so that it checks to see if the first character of a line begins with `/`

             1. **WARNING:**

+                It is not enough to get these manual/automatic tool calls are working.
+                You must *prove* to me that these are working via doctests/integration tests.

+    1. **WARNING:**

         Each of the tools above allows the LLM to read contents from your computer.